Graph Semi-Supervised Learning for Point Classification on Data Manifolds: Conclusions

 \section{Conclusions}

 We introduced an image classification framework that constructs a geometric graph from VAE embeddings and leverages GNNs for semi-supervised learning.
 Grounded in the manifold hypothesis, this approach treats embeddings as signals over a geometric graph, providing a basis for analyzing GNN generalization.
 We show that the generalization gap decreases with more sampled nodes, as also validated empirically.
 Our model also achieves competitive accuracy, outperforming others on all datasets.
 Identified limitations are that our framework depends on the quality of VAE embeddings, which may not always capture meaningful manifold structure.
 The graph construction also relies on distance metrics and kernel parameters that can impact performance.
 Additionally, the two-stage pipeline introduces computational overhead that may limit scalability to larger datasets.
-We plan to carefully address such limitations in future work.